 "Sarah, I appreciate you staying at work last night to help with the backlog.
 I know you were not asked to go out of your way to do that and you put in a lot of time and effort.
 It shows your commitment not only to your role but the continued success of our team as a whole.
 Thanks for that."

-By ensuring your positive feedback matches the above criteria, your employees will know what they did to warrant praise and will feel as if you are giving genuine feedback.
+By ensuring your positive feedback matches the above criteria, your employees will know what they did to warrant praise and will feel as if you are giving quality feedback.

 The clearer and more specific you are about what an employee did right, the better they will be able to repeat and improve upon the positive action.

 While it can be tempting to use a positive and negative statement back to back, this approach often does more harm than good.
 It creates confusion with the employee and makes your praise come across as insincere.
-Knowing how to give quality feedback in your call center requires you to think carefully about the effect of negative feedback.
+Knowing how to give quality feedback in your call center requires you to consider the effect of negative feedback.

-Employees will feel as if you have used the positive reinforcement as a means to soften the blow and won't focus on the behaviors you want them to repeat.
+Employees will feel as if you have used the positive reinforcement to soften the blow and won't focus on the behaviors you want them to repeat.

 If your call center agent has done an outstanding job dealing with a difficult customer on the phone, praise them for that.
-You don't need to give them a constructive feedback comment on what they could have done better.
-If you do need to discuss areas of improvement, schedule that conversation for another time.
+You need not give them constructive feedback on what they could have done better.
+If you need to discuss areas of improvement, schedule that conversation for another time.